Basharkhan7776/Churn/Documentation.md

 ```
 .
 ├── src/
-│   ├── prompts.ts        # Handles user input through interactive prompts
+│   ├── prompts.ts        # Handles user input through interactive prompts.
-│   ├── scaffold.ts       # Core logic for creating the project structure and files
+│   ├── scaffold.ts       # Core logic for creating the project structure and files.
-│   ├── types.ts          # TypeScript type definitions
+│   ├── types.ts          # TypeScript type definitions, primarily the ProjectOptions interface.
-│   ├── utils.ts          # Utility functions (e.g., for displaying messages)
+│   ├── utils.ts          # Utility functions for displaying formatted messages (e.g., welcome/success banners).
 │   └── templates/
-│       ├── main-file.ts      # Generates the main entry file (index.ts or index.js)
+│       ├── main-file.ts      # Generates the main entry file (index.ts or index.js).
-│       ├── package-json.ts   # Generates the package.json file
+│       ├── package-json.ts   # Generates the package.json file.
-│       ├── prisma-schema.ts  # Generates the Prisma schema file
+│       ├── prisma-schema.ts  # Generates the Prisma schema file.
-│       └── tsconfig.ts       # Generates the tsconfig.json file
+│       └── tsconfig.ts       # Generates the tsconfig.json file.
 ├── test/
-│   └── ...               # Test files for the project
+│   └── ...               # Test files for the project.
-├── package.json          # Project dependencies and scripts
+├── package.json          # Project dependencies and scripts.
-└── tsconfig.json         # TypeScript configuration
+└── tsconfig.json         # TypeScript configuration for the CLI tool itself.
 ```

-## Core Logic
+## Workflow and Core Logic

-The core logic of the CLI can be broken down into three main parts:

-### 1. User Prompts
+The CLI operates in a straightforward sequence:

+1.  **Initialization**: The `index.ts` file is the entry point.
+It calls `showWelcome()` to display a banner and then invokes `promptUser()`.
-- The `promptUser` function in `src/prompts.ts` is responsible for asking the user a series of questions to determine the project's configuration.
+2.  **User Configuration**: The `promptUser` function in `src/prompts.ts` displays a series of questions.
+The answers are collected into a `ProjectOptions` object.
+If the user cancels, the process exits.
-- It uses the `prompts` library to create interactive prompts for:
-  - Project name
-  - Language (TypeScript/JavaScript)
-  - Package manager (Bun/Yarn/pnpm/npm)
-  - Protocol (HTTP/WebSocket)
-  - ORM (None/Prisma)
-  - Path aliases (Yes/No)
-- The user's selections are returned as a `ProjectOptions` object.

-### 2. Project Scaffolding

-- The `scaffoldProject` function in `src/scaffold.ts` orchestrates the project creation process.
+3.  **Scaffolding**: The `ProjectOptions` object is passed to the `scaffoldProject` function in `src/scaffold.ts`.
-- It performs the following steps:
-  1.  **Creates the project directory**: Based on the user-provided project name.
-  2.  **Generates project files**: Calls functions from the `src/templates` directory to create `package.json`, the main entry file, `tsconfig.json` (if applicable), and `prisma/schema.prisma` (if applicable).
+4.  **File Creation**: `scaffoldProject` creates the main project directory.
+It then calls the various `generate...` functions from the `src/templates` directory, passing the `options` object to each.
+5.  **Dynamic Content Generation**: Each template function (`generateMainFile`, `generatePackageJson`, etc.) uses the properties of the `options` object to conditionally include code, dependencies, and scripts.
+For example, if `options.orm === 'prisma'`, Prisma-related dependencies and scripts are added to `package.json`.
+6.  **Writing to Disk**: The generated content is written to the corresponding files within the new project directory using `fs-extra`.
-  3.  **Initializes the package manager**: Runs the appropriate installation command (`bun install`, `yarn install`, etc.) in the newly created project directory.
+7.  **Dependency Installation**: `scaffoldProject` changes the current working directory to the new project's root and runs the appropriate install command (`bun install`, `npm install`, etc.).

-### 3. Template Generation

-- The `src/templates` directory contains functions that generate the content of the project files based on the user's selected options.
-- Each function takes the `ProjectOptions` object as input and returns a string or JSON object representing the file's content.
-- This approach allows for dynamic and customizable file generation.

-## Code Snippets
+8.  **Completion**: Finally, the `showSuccess` function is called to inform the user that the project is ready and provide the next steps.

+## Detailed File Generation

 Here are some key code snippets that illustrate the template generation logic: